 - Create a media list that includes outlets you've contacted or plan to contact, as well as those who have contacted you.
 These lists should cover all media: radio, television, web, and print (including small newspapers), and include the appropriate contact person for each outlet.

 - If you get to know a reporter, become a good source.
-Send him information or background on things he seems to be interested in, even if there's no story in it for you.
+Send them information or background on things they seem to be interested in, even if there's no story in it for you.

 - If you think you have a newsworthy idea or a new angle on a story you've seen, give the reporter a call to pitch your idea.
 Be ready to follow up right away with something in writing—a news release or other information you want made public.

 - Be as prompt as possible in responding to a query from a reporter.
 They will remember your help.